vaibhav-jais/Image-Denoising-using-Autoencoders/README.md

 The basic architecture used for the denoising is a fully convolutional auto-encoder.
 The network has two main parts:

-(a) **Encoder** - A sequence of  3x3 convolutional layers followed by Pooling, Batch Normalization layer and a ReLU non-linearity layer.
+(a) **Encoder** - A sequence of  3x3 convolutional layers followed by Pooling, and a ReLU non-linearity layer.
 The encoder learns to extract the image features at each step separating them from the noise and compresses the input image into a lower dimensional latent representation.
 Encoder acts as a feature extractor.

 (b) **Decoder** - A sequence of deconvolutional layers symmetric to the convolutional layers which reconstructs the input images.
 Deconvolutional layers work roughly like a combination of convolutional and upsampling layers.